Papal Jubilee in Rome - What's it all about?

 These four doors belong to the four papal basilicas in Rome.

-At the end of the holy year, the pope himself will close the door in a dedicated ceremony.
+At the end of the holy year, Pope Leo XIV himself will close the door in a dedicated ceremony.

-It’s then bricked up again, marking the official end of the Jubilee.
+It’s then sealed again, marking the official end of the Jubilee.

 Complete with private guide and driver to take you around the city, you'll learn why the Jubilee is such an important event and much more!